Frequently asked questions for business

 How and when do I contact you if I wish to switch energy supplier?

-You will need to give us notice as per your Terms and Conditions.
 If you have signed our Fixed Term contract, we will object to any request to transfer before your Fixed Term Period end date.
+If you are on any other tariff, there is no need to contact us, but you must have cleared any outstanding balance.

 In what circumstances can you stop me switching to another energy supplier?